wrossmorrow/machtests/README.md

 The broad purpose of the tests is to test availability of software packages, software package setups (`module load`), local server and network file systems on the Stanford Yen servers.
 There are also some basic task executions as tests.

-The system is designed so that you don't need to know how the tests are actually run to write a test.
-You just need to know what you want to test and package that in a `bash` script.
-Our hope is that this makes contribution and debugging of tests easy.
+The system is designed so that _you don't need to know how the tests are actually run_ to write or edit a test.
+You just need to know what you want to test, and how package that in a `bash` script.
+Our hope is that this makes contribution, maintenance, and debugging of tests easy.

-The tests are run regularly in a `cron` job on each server.
-Test results are logged to `sqlite`, `S3`, and `influxdb`.
-Alerts can operate on top of either `S3` (using AWS Lambda) or over `influxdb` using `kapacitor`.
-We use `kapacitor`.
+Whatever tests are defined are run regularly in a `cron` job on each server.
+Test results are logged to `sqlite`, `S3`, and `influxdb` (or whichever are defined).
+Alerts can operate on top of either `S3` (using AWS Lambda) or over `influxdb` using `kapacitor`; we use `kapacitor`.

 ### Dependencies